WhichBrowser/Parser-PHP/src/server/README.md

 How to install it
 -----------------

 You can install WhichBrowser by using Composer - the standard package manager for PHP.
 The package is called `whichbrowser/server`.
 This sets up all dependancies like the PHP parser library.
+Go to an empty directory on your webserver, like the `www` or `public_html` directory of the domain where you want to install WhichBrowser.

-    composer require whichbrowser/server
+    composer create-project whichbrowser/server .

-You can easily update WhichBrowser by running a simple command.
+This will install the server in the current directory and install the `whichbrowser/parser` dependancy.
+You can easily update the parser library by running a simple command.

     composer update

 You should run this command as often as possible.
 You might even want to consider setting up a cron job for this purpose.

-After installing with Composer you may need to create a symlink to the vendor directory in which WhichBrowser was installed:

-    ln -s vendor/whichbrowser/server whichbrowser

-Or create a `.htaccess` file in the root of your site and add an `Alias` command:

-    Alias /whichbrowser vendor/whichbrowser/server